tb-ops/tb-ops.github.io/README.md

 Name: Tyler Bray
 Email: tmbray@my.waketech.edu
 Github Account Description: This is a school account.
-Repository Description: This is a repository to hold assignments
+Repository Description: This is a repository to hold assignments.

 # About Me